 Teaching Portfolio Preparation

-You will prepare your Teaching Portfolio using LiveText, a program used by teacher education programs at many institutions of higher learning.
-You will be introduced to LiveText during a special orientation session in your first FLLT Methods course, for which LiveText is among the required course materials.
+You will prepare your Teaching Portfolio using a googledocs ePorfolio template, a method used by other teacher education programs at many institutions of higher learning.
+You will be introduced to the ePortfolio during a special orientation session in your first LLCU Methods course, where the ePortfolio is first introduced.

-As you prepare your projects/assignments, you should store them in your E-Filing cabinet.
-Once they have been approved by your professor, they may be transferred to your Portfolio.
-To preview the e-filing cabinet, click here.
+As you prepare your projects/assignments, you should store them for use with your ePortfolio.
+Once they have been approved by your professor, they may be transferred to the ePortfolio.

-Note: You may also wish to construct a paper portfolio with printouts of your LiveText e-portfolio elements.
+Note: You may also wish to construct a paper portfolio with printouts of your ePortfolio elements.
 Candidates have found that occasionally prospective employers do not have the means to access an electronic portfolio.
 While this problem is less and less common, producing a three-ring binder of all--or selected--elements of your teaching portfolio is a good back-up plan.

-A summary of the procedure for adding course-based requirements to your e-portfolio:
+A summary of the procedure for adding course-based requirements to your ePortfolio:

-Portfolio elements are prepared by candidates during their FLE methods courses and clinical experiences.
-Projects are submitted by candidates to their methods professors using the LiveText "share" feature.
+ePortfolio elements are prepared by candidates during their FLE methods and language courses.
+Projects are submitted by candidates to their methods professors using the ePortfolio "share" feature.

 Instructor/supervisor will inform the candidate that criteria for a required element have (or have not) been met by returning the completed rubric to the candidate.

-Candidate adds each approved element to appropriate section of his/her Portfolio.
+Candidate adds each approved element to appropriate section of his/her ePortfolio.